yutakajuli-svg/menko_endurance/MENKO_UI_PRESENTATION_FINAL_FIXED.md

 - Clone effect presentation:
   - Clone maximum damage and healing use the same illustration-window sequence as techniques
-  - The placeholder test uses three frames for maximum damage and two frames for healing; the final assets may use two or three frames
+  - Maximum damage has three technique types with four frames each: throw, strike, and submission
+  - One of the three maximum-damage techniques is selected at random
+  - Healing uses one frame
+  - For maximum damage and healing, RED uses the original artwork and BLUE uses a horizontal mirror
   - When the final frame appears, the feedback and message begin together
   - Maximum damage:
     - Two strong red flashes over approximately 0.52 seconds